If the job search is not going well for you, there are several ways through which you can improve your hireability.

 Getting out of the house.
 It’s been said time and time again that showing up is half the battle.
 You’ve got to show up.
 While posting and networking online is essential, so is getting out and meeting people in person.
 Get out to networking events – which is literally every kind of event from an industry conference to someone’s birthday party to a coffee shop.
 This is because we don’t just meet valuable contacts in professional settings.
 I’ve met them seated next to me at coffee shops (yep), and in line for the movies.
 Interact with people.
 Make eye contact.
 Smile.
 Say hello.
 You never know who you might meet, but you do know you’re probably not going to meet them whilst sitting in your living room.

 A 2016 survey by Lou Adler found that 85% of respondents found their jobs through networking.

 Do these things every day, and I’ll bet things start changing pretty fast.
-Now, put on some pants and go outside.
+Now, go outside.